Introduction to Types of Machine Learning Algorithms

 Types of Machine Learning Algorithms

 Supervised Learning is where you can consider an instructor who guides the learning.
-We have a dataset which goes about as an educator, and its job is to prepare the model or the machine.
-When the model is prepared, it can begin settling on an expectation or choice when new information is given.
+We have a dataset that goes about as an educator, and its job is to prepare the model or the machine.
+When the model is ready, it can begin settling on an expectation or choice when new information is given.

 Example of Supervised Learning: